-The really bad news is if you are infected you might not have any symptoms.
-When this tapeworm egg changes into a larva it starts traveling in your body causing all kinds of damage like the forming of cysts to be it in your intestines, lungs and other places.
+The terrible news is if you are infected you might not have any symptoms.
+When this tapeworm egg changes into a larva, it starts traveling in your body, causing all kinds of damage like the forming of cysts to be it in your intestines, lungs, and other places.
 Be always careful and do not eat raw or badly cooked fish.

 This is a nice and short YouTube video on salmon fishing in Scotland.

 How to get rid of Tapeworm

 There are various things you might consider doing to keep this worm at bay.

 The use of coconut oil is recommended, apart from all the other health benefits it is antiviral, antimicrobial, and antifungal.
 Of course, only use the organic virgin type of coconut oil, some 6 spoons full a day should do the trick.

 Other than this ginger, papaya, not too ripe, and its seeds and of course garlic are all good allies in the fight against this worm.